-Design an automated call/messaging test app for Android to schedule hands-off auto calls when phone location changes.
+To design an automated call/messaging test app for Android to schedule hands-off auto calls in the office or when phone location changes.

-Test engineers need to run call/messaging tests when driving, but the law prohibits using phones when driving.
-A user friendly design is needed for an app to enable automatic calls/messages when phone location changes with certain velocity.
+- Test engineers needed to run call/messaging tests when driving, but the law prohibits using phones when driving.
+A user-friendly design was needed for the current Android app to enable automatic calls/messages when phone location changes with certain velocity.

-Design the app that will meet the specific requirements and provide the best UX to save onboard time for new engineers.
+I am the only UXer in the team.
+My end goal was to design the app that met the driving safety and privacy requirements, and provided the best UX to save onboard time for engineers.

-- Discussed with developers and created Android phone app design that developers can deliver in limited timeline.
+- Created an Android phone app design that developers can deliver in a limited timeline.

 An app to promote work efficiency

-Automation test team needed an app to test out call/messaging ability of phones when phone location moves.
-In order to carry out the study, they would need two engineers: one drives while the other one is testing on the phone.
-In order to have only one engineer for each test, Automation test team wanted to develop an app to start auto calls/messagings when phone location changes with certain velocity.
+Test Automation team used an app to test out call/messaging ability of phones when phone location changed.
+In order to carry out the study, they would need two engineers: one drove while the other one was testing on the phone.
+In order to have only one engineer for each test, Automation test team wanted to develop a new app to start auto calls/messagings when phone location changes with certain velocity.

-Moreover, the testing tools at that time required a lot of training to new engineers.
-The Automation test team wanted an app that is easy to use, ideally, no training would be needed for new engineers.
+The testing app they used at that time required a lot of training to new engineers.
+The Test Automation team wanted an app that was easy to use, ideally, no training would be needed for new engineers.

-In the chart, I determined user goals and the most important functions for users to reach their goals.
-The project lead found it inspiring, and was very useful to enhance discussion and organize information.
+Information architecture helps me to organize layers of this application.
+From my research, I determined user goals and the most important functions for users to reach their goals.
+The project lead found it inspiring, and was very useful to enhance discussion in meetings.

 I enjoy draw this kind of chart to support discussions with stakeholders/clients.
 Visualizing information always helps people to understand user goals and generate new ideas even to solve problems.

-In our discussion, we revised this chart till we both think the app will serve our goals–for me, the flow makes sense and will be easy to use.
-For developers and stakeholders, it can be developed in the limited time frame using limited resources even in the backend.
-Once we determined this chart serves the user goal, I started to draft the interaction and flow.
+In our discussion, we revised this information architecture chart till we all thought the app will serve our goals.
+That is, as a designer, the chart would help me to determine the interaction.
+For developers and stakeholders, it could be developed in the limited time frame using limited resources even in the backend.
+Once we determined this chart serves the our common goals, I started to draft the design and map up the flow.

 The three major navigation bottom below are for the user to start testing right away.
 After a series discussion with test engineers, I ensure the default settings are most commonly used setup by our users.
-That is, in most situation, the user won’t need to change anything and can tap the navigation button to start the auto test flow.
+That is, in most situations, the user won’t need to change anything and can tap the button in navigation bar to start the auto test flow.

 Unfortunately, I am not able to show more than the app home page since it is a T-Mobile internal application.
 If you are interested to know more about this app, please contact me for Zeplin link and more information.